bwhite8/VBA-Grab-Bag/README.md

 Diverse VBA functions best incorporated in larger projects

 ## Contents
   - Multidimensional Array:    Illustrates use of multidimensional arrays in VBA.
-Best used when moving data from one file to another (and operating on that data in between).
+Best used for file I/O.

-  - Query Output To ListBox:  Executes a query and outputs to content of a single-column listbox
+  - Dynamic ListBox:  Executes a query and outputs to content of a single-column listbox

-  - Query Output To Multi-Column ListBox:  Executes a query and outputs to content of a multi-column listbox
+  - Dynamic Multi-Column ListBox:  Executes a query and outputs to content of a multi-column listbox